 Hopefully, you now have a better idea of the root cause of your curled tomato leaves.
 Each section above describes the best way to deal with each issue.
 But what can you do about the already curled leaves?
 Should you cut them off?

-In short, curled tomato leaves will not un-curl.
-However, new foliage can be improved by adjusting plant care routines.
+In short, curled tomato leaves will not un-curl, but new foliage can be improved by adjusting plant care.
 The curled leaves don’t need to be removed, as they can still contribute photosynthetic energy.

 I hope this article helped you figure out why your tomato plant leaves are curling.
 Thankfully, this issue is usually not too serious, and you can likely still expect a healthy harvest!